petermetz/RuntimeError/README.md

 ## Getting started

-It's available through the Node Package Manager (NPM), so you can install it like so:
+This project is available through the Node Package Manager (NPM), so you can install it like so:

 ``` sh
 npm install run-time-error